youcefkesbi/koulchi-frontend/docs/OAUTH_REFACTORING_SUMMARY.md

 For issues with the refactored setup:
 1. Check environment validation logs in browser console
+2. Verify OAuth provider configuration in Supabase Dashboard
-2. Verify environment file names and locations
+3. Ensure environment file names and locations are correct
-3. Ensure OAuth app redirect URIs match exactly
 4. Test with minimal OAuth configuration first

+## Summary

-The refactored OAuth setup now provides a clean, secure, and environment-aware configuration system that maintains consistency while supporting different development and production needs.
+The refactored OAuth setup now provides:
+- **Simplified Configuration**: Only 3 environment variables
+- **Enhanced Security**: No OAuth credentials in frontend code
+- **Centralized Management**: OAuth handled entirely by Supabase
+- **Consistent Behavior**: Same Supabase project for both environments
+- **Easier Maintenance**: Less configuration to manage and update

+The OAuth system is now more secure, maintainable, and follows best practices by keeping sensitive credentials in the backend where they belong.